What Imtac does

 Imtac has a maximum of 18 members and its constitution requires that at least 50% of members must be older people or disabled people.
 Observers from the Department for Infrastructure, The Consumer Council, Disability Action, the Equality Commission and Translink also attend Imtac meetings.

-The current members of Imtac are Bert Bailie (Chairperson), June Best (Vice Chairperson), Terry McCorry (Treasurer), Dr Rebecca Bamford, Sam Bell, Vivien Blakely, Andy Boal, Lynsey Burrows, Dermott Devlin, Eileen Drumm, Nigel Flynn, Alison Lockhart, Christine McClements, Aaron McKane, Paula Meenan, Jackson Minford, Sean Murphy and Hayley Smallwoods.
+The current members of Imtac are Bert Bailie (Chairperson), June Best (Vice Chairperson), Terry McCorry (Treasurer), Dr Rebecca Bamford, Sam Bell, Vivien Blakely, Andy Boal, Lynsey Burrows, Dermott Devlin, Eileen Drumm, Barbara Fleming, Nigel Flynn, Christine McClements, Aaron McKane, Paula Meenan, Jackson Minford, Dave Morton, Sean Murphy and Hayley Smallwoods.